 Well, at the present we are being “encouraged” to choose an option without delay.
 However, Swindon is in a unique position in that our current constitution states that our beneficiaries are ‘ostomists’ rather than solely ileostomists.
 With the support of members, we applied to the Charity Commission in 1996 for this amendment, which was granted as it better reflected our membership - both then and now.

-1/ Branch status were we effectively hand over the responsibility of running Swindon IA to the national body, thereby surrendering our autonomous charity status.
+1/ Branch status, were we effectively hand over the responsibility of running Swindon IA to the national body, surrendering our autonomous charity status.

 2/ Affiliated status.
-Although retaining our autonomous charity status there would be restrictions with more central control.
+Although retaining our autonomous charity status there would be severe restrictions with more central control.

 3/ Leave the IA network and continue as a local ostomy patient support group charity.